bruli/php-git-hooks/README.md

 ```

 ... or you can copy php-git-hooks.yml.sample from vendor/bruli/php-git-hooks.

+### Update from v1.3.*

+Php-cs-fixer configuration in php-git-hooks.yml file, is not compatible with 2.0 version.
+You should remove php-cs-fixer entry and execute "composer install".

+Most easy way to update is delete php-git-hooks.yml and execute "composer install".
+You will see all the configuration questions again.

 ### Config file for phpunit.
 If you want use phpunit tool, you must create a phpunit.xml.dist in your project root directory.